broisnischal/redis-url-shortner/README.md

 ### ~~Upcoming Feature~~

-- Creating custom short url
+- Creating custom short url ✅
-- Editing and Deleting
+- Editing and Deleting ✅
 - Search Engine Optimized
 - Meta and social media indexing
-- Simple and easy to use Frontend
+- Simple and easy to use Frongoin

 #